MadibaGroup/2024-zkFBA/K Drafts/Rust_Result_Full.md

 # ZK-FBA full-protocol prover (Rust/arkworks): design rationale, code guide, results

-This document covers `zk_fba_csv_full` -- a hand-written Rust/arkworks
-(BN254, KZG10) prover implementing 32 of the 33 constraints from
-`protocol_constraints.md` (Section 14's Full Constraint List) for the zero-knowledge frequent batch auction (FBA) protocol.
+This document covers the hand-written Rust/arkworks (BN254, KZG10) prover implementing 32 of the 33 constraints for the zero-knowledge frequent batch auction (FBA) protocol.
 It explains *why* the prover is built the way it is and *what* each part of `src/lib.rs` does, plus the benchmark results.

-This is the arkworks counterpart to `~/zk_fba_noir`'s Noir circuits (see that project's own `PROTOCOL_DESIGN_AND_RESULTS.md`).
+This is the arkworks counterpart to the Noir circuits.
 Both target the same spec, but they're independent, hand-rolled implementations, not one compiled from the other.
-If you want a side-by-side latency, complexity, and proof-size comparison between the two, that lives in `RATIONALE_AND_RESULTS.md` -- this file stays focused on the Rust side by itself.

 ## What the prover proves